barada02/Frontier_Engineer2.0/VIDEO_PLAN.md

 > then runs that test on the buggy code, applies the real fix, and runs it
 > again.
 Fails, then passes.
 Verified.
 >
-> [*slide 6*] And this is the test the human maintainer wrote — deleted before
+> [*slide 6*] And this is the test the human maintainer wrote.
+We deleted it
-> the agent ever started.
-Same two assertions, same order, including the one
+> before the agent started.
+Same two checks, in the same order.
-> with an explicit empty `lengths` argument, which is not the obvious thing to
-> check.
 >
 > It didn't just find the bug.
-It reconstructed the check a maintainer thought
+It rebuilt the check a maintainer thought was
-> was worth committing.
+> worth committing.

-### §7 Results — 3:32–3:58 · *Slide 7*
+### §7 Results — 3:35–3:58 · *Slide 7*

 > Same cases, same scoring.
-Verified detection goes from sixty percent to
-> sixty-seven or seventy-three.
+Sixty percent becomes sixty-seven, or seventy-three.
 >
 > Two numbers, because we ran it twice and got both.
-One case of variance, no
-> seed available.
-We report both rather than the better one — in a project
+The gap is one case.
+This
-> about not taking an agent's word for things, we don't get to headline our
+> project is about not taking an agent's word for anything, so we don't get to
-> luckiest run.
+> show only our best run.
 >
 > And false alarms go from one in six, to zero.

-### §8 Changelog — 3:58–4:26 · *Slide 8* · **cut here if long**
+### §8 Changelog — 3:58–4:23 · *Slide 8* · **cut here if long**

 > Four iterations.
 The one that mattered most was the first: giving the agent
 > the repository.
-Two more bugs, every false alarm gone.
+Two more bugs, and every false alarm gone.
 >
-> But notice what didn't move — it made the same claims about the same files.
+> But it named the same files as before.
+The claims just started holding up.
-> They just became correct.
-Context didn't make it more perceptive.
-It made it
-> more credible.
 >
 > The experiment we removed was requiring proof.
-Three runs hit the step
+Three runs hit the step limit
-> ceiling mid-investigation and never concluded anything — and the harness
-> logged that silence as "no bug found".
+> while they were still investigating.
+They never reached a conclusion.

-### §9 Hot take — 4:26–5:00 · *Slide 9*
+### §9 Hot take — 4:23–5:00 · *Slide 9*

-> Which is indistinguishable from a considered verdict.
-And that's the lesson:
+> That looks exactly like the agent deciding the code was fine.
+It is not the
+> same thing.
+And that is the lesson.
+Asking for proof is not free.
+It spends
-> a verification requirement isn't free — it spends the same budget the agent
-> needs to investigate.
+> the same budget the agent needs in order to investigate.
 >
 > One bug survived every configuration: one operator, buried in a fifty-line
 > cosmetic rename.
 Catching it means suspecting tie-breaking order is